dingamy/codejam-resources/README.md

-# 🏖 CodeJam 2019 Resources
+# 🏖 CodeJam Resources

-This document contains a bunch of resources for CodeJam 2019.
+This document contains a bunch of resources for CodeJam.
 Feel free to look through and get yourself adjusted to the content before the hackathon.

 ## 👶 Basics